datmo/datmo/README.md

 As data scientists, machine learning engineers, and deep learning engineers, we faced a number of issues keeping track of our work and maintaining versions that could be put into production quicker.

-In order to solve this challenge, we figured there were a few components we need to put together to make it work.
+In order to solve this challenge, we found there were a few components we need to put together to make it work.

 1) Source code should be managed with current source control management tools (of which git is the most popular currently)
 2) Dependencies should be encoded in one place for your source code (e.g. requirements.txt in python and pre-built containers)